Bricktech2000/Notes/notes/tiktok-account.md

 ## ideas

-- satire account to humorously disprove obvious scientific facts (pouring water on a ball spinning on a drill to disprove globe Earth)
+- satire account to humorously disprove obvious scientific facts (pouring water on a ball spinning on a drill to disprove globe Earth), see [[conspiracy-theory]]

 ## principles